-- Drill test high conviction copper-gold targets in the following prospects: - Boundary Target5, which has a historical non-compliant resource6; and - A suite of other targets that have historical data that show promising geological, geophysical and/or geochemical indications, including Ridge, Dave's Line, and Nova. - Focus on evaluating regional prospects to advance them to critical decision points that could include bringing them to a drill ready stage.
+- Drill test high conviction copper-gold targets in the following prospects: - Boundary Target5, which has a historical non-compliant resource6; and - A suite of other targets that have historical data that show promising geological, geophysical and/or geochemical indications. - Focus on evaluating regional prospects to advance them to critical decision points that could include bringing them to a drill ready stage.
 Planned work includes updating the property wide geological and exploration model, geological mapping, surface geochemistry and geophysical surveys.